Take Action

 Q: Will this make BC more expensive for young people who previously had it covered by insurance?

-A: First of all, having an OTC option does not preclude someone from still using the prescription system and having insurance cover it, but it would provide a low-cost option for young people unable to go to a doctor.
-We know form our survey linked above that 88% of young people struggle to find the time or means to get to a doctor's appointment.
-Especially with policymakers increasingly limiting confidential options for young people to seek care, an OTC option is beocming more and more necessary.
+A: Having an OTC option does not preclude someone from still using the prescription system and having insurance cover it, but it would provide a low-cost option for young people unable to go to a doctor.
+We know from our survey linked above that 88% of young people struggle to find the time or means to get to a doctor's appointment.
+Especially with policymakers increasingly limiting confidential options for young people to seek care, an OTC option is becoming more and more necessary.
 That said, cost is one of the most important barriers to care for young people, which is why we are supporting both state and federal policy solutions to expand insurance coverage to over-the-counter methods, even without a prescription.
 Some states have already enacted such legislation, and we are working with the federal government to determine how we can ensure insurance coverage for OTC birth control.
 For example, OTC COVID tests were recently covered by insurance, as were OTC hearing aides.
 While that system has had a number of faults, it is a good start for moving forward.

 Q: Should teens really be able to get medication without going to a doctor first?